Rush the inspiral: efficient Effective One Body time-domain gravitational waveforms: The Post--Adiabatic approximation to EOB inspiral

-\paragraph{The Post--Adiabatic approximation to EOB inspiral--} The circularized binary dynamics of two objects with masses $(m_1,m_2)$ evolves quasi-adiabatically under the action of gravitational radiation reaction.
-Long ago, Ref.~\cite{Damour:2000zb} constructed {\it resummed} inspiral waveforms based on the adiabatic approximation (i.e. the dynamics is represented by a sequence of circular orbits).
+The circularized binary dynamics of two objects with masses $(m_A,m_B)$ evolves quasi-adiabatically under the action of a gravitational radiation reaction.
+Long ago, Ref.~\cite{Damour:2000zb} constructed {\it resummed} inspiral waveforms based on the adiabatic approximation (i.e., the dynamics is represented by a sequence of circular orbits).
 When compared to state-of-the-art 3PN EOB dynamics, they proved to be more reliable and robust than the corresponding PN approximants.
-However, the system inspirals inward because of the presence of a small, but non-negligible, radial momentum $P_R$, and the dynamics becomes progressively less adiabatic as merger is approached.
-The need of analytically computing post-adiabatic (PA, linear in $P_R$) corrections was pointed out as early as in Refs.~\cite{Buonanno:1998gg,Buonanno:2000ef} so to provide low-eccentricity initial data to the EOB dynamics when it is started at relatively close ($R=15M$) separations.
+However, the system inspirals inward because of the presence of a small, but non-negligible, radial momentum $P_R$, and the dynamics becomes progressively less adiabatic as the merger is approached.
+The need of analytically computing post-adiabatic (PA, linear in $P_R$) corrections was pointed out as early as in Refs.~\cite{Buonanno:1998gg,Buonanno:2000ef}, so to provide low-eccentricity initial data to the EOB dynamics when it is started at relatively close ($R=15M$) separations.
 When high-accuracy, low-eccentricity NR data came into play~\cite{Boyle:2007ft}, EOB/NR comparisons prompted the need of {\it post-post-adiabatic} (2PA) initial data~\cite{Damour:2007yf,Damour:2012ky}, so as to reduce the EOB eccentricity below the NR one.
 The PA approximation to EOB dynamics is built as follows.
-We use phase-space dimensionless variables $(r,p_{r_*},\varphi,p_\varphi)$, related to the physical ones by $r = R/GM$, $p_{r_*}= P_{R_*} / \mu$, $p_\varphi = P_\varphi / (\mu GM)$ and $t = T/(GM)$, where $\mu=m_1 m_2/M$, with $M=m_1+m_2$.
-Following Ref.~\cite{Damour:2014sva}, the EOB Hamiltonian is $\hat{H}_{\rm EOB}=\left(\sqrt{1+2\nu(\hat{H}_{\rm eff}-1)}\right)/\nu$, where $\nu=\mu/M$ and $\hat{H}_{\rm eff}=\tilde{G}p_\varphi + \hat{H}^{\rm orb}_{\rm eff}$, with $\tilde{G}p_\varphi$ the spin-orbit sector, while $\hat{H}^{\rm orb}_{\rm eff}$ looks formally like the orbital (nonspinning) effective Hamiltonian, though it actually incorporates in special resummed form spin-spin effects through the use of the concept of centrifugal radius $r_c$~\cite{Damour:2014sva}.
+We use phase-space dimensionless variables $(r,p_{r_*},\varphi,p_\varphi)$, related to the physical ones by $r = R/GM$, $p_{r_*}= P_{R_*} / \mu$, $p_\varphi = P_\varphi / (\mu GM)$, and $t = T/(GM)$, where $\mu=m_A m_B/M$, with $M=m_A+m_B$.
+The radial momentum $p_{r_*}$ is defined as $p_{r_*} = (A/B)^{1/2} \ p_r$, in which $A$ and $B$ are the EOB potentials.
+Following Ref.~\cite{Damour:2014sva}, the EOB Hamiltonian is $\hat{H}_{\rm EOB}=\left(\sqrt{1+2\nu(\hat{H}_{\rm eff}-1)}\right)/\nu$, where $\nu=\mu/M$ and $\hat{H}_{\rm eff}=\tilde{G}p_\varphi + \hat{H}^{\rm orb}_{\rm eff}$, with $\tilde{G}p_\varphi$ being the spin-orbit sector, while $\hat{H}^{\rm orb}_{\rm eff}$ looks formally like the orbital (nonspinning) effective Hamiltonian, though it actually incorporates in special resummed form spin-spin effects through the use of the concept of centrifugal radius $r_c$~\cite{Damour:2014sva}.
 Explicitly, it reads $\hat{H}_{\rm eff}^{\rm orb} = \sqrt{p_{r_*}^2+A\big(1+p_\varphi^2 / r_c^2 +z_3\ p_{r_*}^4 / r_c^2\big)}$, with $z_3 = 2\nu(4-3\nu)$.
-In addition, $\tilde{G} \equiv G_S S + G_{S_*} S_*$, where $S\equiv S_1+S_2$, $S_*\equiv m_2/m_1S_1 + m_1/m_2 S_2$, in which $(S_1,S_2)$ are the individual spins, and $(G_S,G_{S_*})$ are the gyrogravitomagnetic functions considered at next-to-next-to-next-to-leading order.
-The spin-gauge is fixed so that they only depend on $(r,p_{r_*})$~\cite{Damour:2007nc,Nagar:2011fx,Damour:2014sva}.
-An effective next-to-next-to-next-to-next-to-leading order parameter $c_3$~\cite{Damour:2014sva,Nagar:2015xqa} is included in $(G_S,G_{S_*})$ and informed by NR simulations as in~\cite{Nagar:2017jdw}.
+In addition, $\tilde{G} \equiv G_S \hat{S} + G_{S_*} \hat{S}_*$, where $\hat{S}\equiv (S_A+S_B)/M^2$, $\hat{S}_*\equiv [(m_B/m_A)S_A + (m_A/m_B)S_B]/M^2$, in which $(S_A,S_B)$ are the individual spins, and $(G_S,G_{S_*})$ are the gyrogravitomagnetic functions considered at (next-to)$^2$-leading order.
+The spin gauge is fixed so that they only depend on $(r,p_{r_*})$~\cite{Damour:2007nc,Nagar:2011fx,Damour:2014sva}.
+An effective (next-to)$^3$-leading-order parameter $c_3$~\cite{Damour:2014sva,Nagar:2015xqa} is included in $(G_S,G_{S_*})$ and informed by NR simulations as in Ref.~\cite{Nagar:2018zoe}.
 The EOB Hamilton's equations for spin-aligned binaries that are usually solved numerically read